-1. I Am Your Anchor; I Am Your Rock.
+1. I Am Your Anchor; I Am Your Rock

 Which is to say, solidity is important.
 This is the body-end termination point for your strings’ speaking length, and their vibration needs to pass through the bridge to get into the tonewood in the body.
 Therefore, the quality of the body’s resonance is going to be in great part determined by the composition and quality of the bridge (and tailpiece, if they are separate units).

-2. Lightly Coupled Set-Ups Can Be Useful in the Tone Equation.
+2. Lightly Coupled Set-Ups Can Be Useful In The Tone Equation

 Similarly, Fender Jazzmasters and Jaguars are made with vibrato units that present low string tension over moving “rocker” bridges.
 You can buy a device to increase string angle over the bridge, and therefore tension, which the maker purports will “improve tone,” but the only certain thing is that it alters the tone.
 Many fans of these guitars will tell you such an alteration robs the instruments of some of their distinctive sonic character.

-3. Composition Affects Tone.
+3. Composition Affects Tone

 Stamped steel (’50s and ’60s) and die-cast Mazac (’70s) Strat bridge saddles sound different; brass, threaded steel, and notched steel Tele saddles sound different; chrome-plated steel and nickel-plated aluminum wrap-over bridges sound different; floating bridges made from rosewood and ebony sound different; and so on.

-4. You Won’t Play in Tune If It Isn’t Set Correctly.
+4. You Won’t Play In Tune If It Isn’t Set Correctly

-Guitars with three-saddle Tele-style bridges, wrap-over bridges, and singlesaddle floating bridges offer less and lesser abilities to fine-tune intonation, but Tuneo-matic bridges and Strat-style vibrato units and their derivatives provide excellent facilities for precise adjustment.
+Guitars with three-saddle Tele-style bridges, wrap-over bridges, and single-saddle floating bridges offer fewer ways to fine-tune intonation, but Tune-o-matic bridges and Strat-style vibrato units and their derivatives provide excellent facilities for precise adjustment.
 This is also where string height is set, so it’s critical to any proper setup in several ways.

-5. The Bridge Is Crucial in Determining a Guitar’s Feel.
+5. The Bridge Is Crucial In Determining a Guitar’s Feel

 In addition to all of this, different bridges can make guitars feel different to play.
 Although the tension required to bring strings of the same gauge up to pitch is the same, those strung on a Strat-style vibrato or a Bigsby unit will have a slightly looser, spongier feel and be easier to bend than strings on a wrap-over or Tele bridge or similar.

 Get the latest news, reviews and product advice straight to your inbox.

-Thank you for signing up to TO_UPDATE_FROM_FLEXI_UI.
+Thank you for signing up to GuitarPlayer.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.